mrhymes26/Easy-ToDo-Export/README.md

 ### Option 1: Download Release
 1. Go to [Releases](../../releases) (or download from the latest GitHub release)
-2. Download the latest `TodoExport-vX.X.X-win-x64.zip`
+2. Download the latest Release
 3. Extract all files to a folder
 4. Run `TodoExport.exe` - **No installation required!**